How to Make a Low Tunnel for Seedlings

 This Lesson Plan is part the Gardening Module of SustainEd Farms' virtual programming.

-Row cover has many uses, including an ability to help retain moisture, barricade against pests, and regulate swings in temperature.
+Row cover has many uses, including the ability to help retain moisture, barricade against pests, and regulate swings in temperature.
 While row cover functions well at ground level when assisting the germination of seeds, once they have sprouted, the row cover needs to be lifted from the ground in order for the seedlings to grow upwards unimpeded.
 Therefore, it is useful to construct a low tunnel, which is essentially a makeshift greenhouse.
 Using hoops, sticks, pipes, or other items, a low tunnel can be built quickly and easily in order to protect young plants from harsh environmental conditions.

 Students will be able to...